"...fanboys make passes at girls who wear glasses."

 Star Ocean: Cute Clumsy Girl Sarah Jerand seems to be an archetype laundry list with some wings attached.
 Most players, however, hate her because her personality traits are exaggerated to the point of ridiculousness in most of her featured cutsenes.

-Team Fortress 2: Miss Pauling, the Administrator's assistant in one of the Administrator comics.
+Team Fortress 2: Miss Pauling, the Administrator's assistant, introduced in one of the Administrator comics.
 She doesn't hesitate to manipulate Soldier and Demoman into killing each other, mind, but she has the look.
 (It helps that she's still less cold than her boss.
 This says a lot about her boss.)
+As the comics and videos progressed, she becomes one of the most important female characters, remaining cute despite her proficiency with deception and murder.

 Time Hollow: Emily.
 To be mean, you can take her glasses.
 She gets in a horrible accident off-screen.